trailofbits/ManticoreUI/plugins/binaryninja/README.rst

     :align: center
     :alt: Manticore

-With the Manticore User Interface (MUI) project, we provide a graphical user interface plugin for `Binary Ninja <https://binary.ninja/>`_ to allow users to easily interact with and view progress of the `Manticore symbolic execution engine <https://github.com/trailofbits/manticore>`_ for analysis of smart contracts and native binaries.
+This directory provides a graphical user interface plugin for `Binary Ninja <https://binary.ninja/>`_ to allow users to easily interact with and view progress of the `Manticore symbolic execution engine <https://github.com/trailofbits/manticore>`_ for analysis of smart contracts and native binaries.

 ❗ATTENTION❗ This project is under active development and may be unstable or unusable.
 Please open an issue if you have any difficulties using the existing features.
 New feature development will be considered on a case by case basis.